Spring Keemun Hao Ya ‘A’ Black Tea

-Keemun black tea (chin.
-Keemun Hong Cha = Keemun ‘Red’ Tea), at home in the county with the same name, Qimen County, located in the south of the Chinese province of Anhui, has such a young history that the “legend” ranking around its origin is historically documented.
-In the second half of the 19th century, Yu Quian, a public servant from Qimen, fallen into disgrace because of some irregularities, traveled to Fujian province, located southeast of Anhui, to learn about the secrets of producing black tea there and then use these skills to pursue an honest trade back home.
-After his return to Qimen in 1875, he produced Anhui’s first black tea on the basis of processes learnt in Fujian, which he adjusted to the local cultivar and conditions.
-Until that time, only green tea had been produced in Anhui, and in fact, Keemun black tea is based on the same tea cultivar than the famous Mao Feng green tea coming from the same region.
+Keemun black tea (Keemun Hong Cha = Keemun ‘Red’ Tea) comes from the county with the same name, Qimen County, in the south of the Chinese province of Anhui.
+It has such a young history that the “legend” ranking around its origin is actually historical.
+In the second half of the 19th century, Yu Quian, a public servant from Qimen once fell into disgrace because of some irregularities.
+He then traveled to Fujian province, southeast of Anhui, to learn about the secrets of producing black tea there.
+His intention was to use these skills to pursue an honest trade back home thereafter.

 Keemun Black Tea – same cultivar than Mao Feng Green Tea

-Yu Quian’s work should soon be crowned by success.
-He himself became the prosperous and respected operator of three production sites in Qimen, and his black tea should soon conquer the hearts of tea lovers both domestically and abroad and become a permanent presence on the “10 Great Teas of China” list.
-In England, Keemun black tea has remained a standard ingredient of most English Breakfast Tea blends until today.
+Yu Quian’s work should soon meet success.
+He himself became the prosperous and respected operator of three production sites in Qimen.
+At the smae time, his black tea quickly conquered the hearts of tea lovers both domestically and abroad.
+Also, it soon rose to a permanent presence on the list of the “10 Great Teas of China”.
+In parallel, Keemun black became a standard ingredient of most English Breakfast Tea blends.

-The name “Keemun” is derived from an old, colonial times western transcription of the tea’s place of origin, “Qimen”, a tea cultivation region located right between the Yangtze river and the Huangshan mountains (“Yellow Mountains).
-Typical for this tea is a malty and cocoa-like taste with pronounced (stone) fruit, light floral and a hint of pine and orchid notes.
-The sweetness of the rather soft and smooth black tea is the same „Chinese black tea sweetness“ that we know from other Chinese black teas, such as a Lapsang tea from the Wuyi mountains or a Dian Hong Cha from Yunnan.
-Today, a large variety of different types of Keemun teas can be distinguished, based on the picking standard applied and individual processing variations.
-Characteristic for all of them, however, is a particularly long, special withering and oxidation process, a relatively mild roast and some degree of smoke aroma that varies from producer to producer.
-The main types are:
+The name “Keemun” is derived from an old, colonial times western transcription of the tea’s place of origin, “Qimen”.
+The corresponding tea cultivation region sits right between the Yangtze river and the Huangshan mountains (“Yellow Mountains).
+Typical for this tea is a malty and cocoa-like taste with pronounced stone fruit, light floral and a hint of pine and orchid notes.
+Today, we destinguish a variety of different types of Keemun teas, depending on picking standard and individual processing variations.
+Characteristic for all of them, however, is a particularly long, special withering and oxidation process and a relatively mild roast.

 - Keemun Maofeng – slightly twisted, hairy tips